saimn/sigal/CONTRIBUTING.rst

 an image or video that is causing the issue, you can create a new directory containing only this image/video and rerun ``sigal build -fd -n 1``.

 Then, put the output into a gist/pastebin, and fill an issue on github.
-You can also write to the `mailing list`_ or try to get help via the ``#sigal`` IRC channel on freenode.
+You can also try to get help via the ``#sigal`` IRC channel on freenode.

 How To Contribute
 -----------------